Warnings for Synalgos DC

 The effects of concomitant use or discontinuation of cytochrome P450 3A4 inducers, 3A4 inhibitors, or 2D6 inhibitors with dihydrocodeine are complex.
 Use of cytochrome P450 3A4 inducers, 3A4 inhibitors, or 2D6 inhibitors with SYNALGOS-DC requires careful consideration of the effects on dihydrocodeine and the active metabolite, dihydromorphine.

 The concomitant use of SYNALGOS-DC with all cytochrome P450 3A4 inducers or discontinuation of a cytochrome P450 3A4 inhibitor may result in lower dihydrocodeine levels, greater dihydronorcodeine levels, and less metabolism via 2D6 with resultant lower dihydromorphine levels.
 This may be associated with a decrease in efficacy, and in some patients, may result in signs and symptoms of opioid withdrawal.
-Follow patients receiving SYNALGOS-DC and any CYP3A4 inhibitor or inducer for signs and symptoms that may reflect opioid toxicity and opioid withdrawal when SYNALGOS-DC is used in conjunction with inhibitors and inducers of CYP3A4.
+Evaluate patients receiving SYNALGOS-DC and any CYP3A4 inhibitor or inducer at frequent intervals for signs and symptoms that may reflect opioid toxicity and opioid withdrawal when SYNALGOS-DC is used in conjunction with inhibitors and inducers of CYP3A4.

 The concomitant use of SYNALGOS-DC with all cytochrome P450 2D6 inhibitors (e.g., amiodarone, quinidine) may result in an increase in dihydrocodeine plasma concentrations and a decrease in active metabolite dihydromorphine plasma concentration which could result in an analgesic efficacy reduction or symptoms of opioid withdrawal.